by Pat Laster

 Chris heard that the Rock Creek preacher used sports allusions, and he liked sports, so they tried it out.
 The church has many, many ministries—backpacks full of food for the weekend for children in poverty, helping the homeless (bring a pair of socks next Sunday, for example).

-And with that, my story ended.
-Who would have thought that some three years later, I would have occasion to share this tale that has sat long in my computer files.
+that some three years later, I would have occasion to share this tale that has

-Serendipity, I call it.
+I call it.

 c 2012 by Pat Laster dba lovepat press